GARP improvements and further implemenation

 select the species that have an occurance count greater than a user defined

 threshold. this should output a list of rescaled species (with occurance data)

 that have an occurance rate greater than the threshold.
 This can probably be

 implemented in a composite actor using existing (or soon to exist) actors.

-#4 Updated by Chad Berkley about 15 years ago
+#4 Updated by Chad Berkley over 18 years ago

 I have decided to implement the GRASS functionality needed by garp in web

 services because of the difficulty in getting grass to work on multiple